 - 1/3 cup warm water

-- 1/4 cup raw honey or use favorite liquid low carb sweetener for Keto and Low Carb
+- 1/4 cup liquid low carb sweetener or honey for Paleo, AIP, GAPS, Ancestral

 - 1 teaspoon lemon juice

-Place lavender water, honey, optional egg yolks and vanilla into blender.
-Blend 30-50 seconds, until honey is fully dissolved.
+- Place lavender water, sweetener, optional egg yolks and vanilla into blender.
+Blend 30-50 seconds, until sweetener is fully dissolved.

-In blender on low speed, purée blackberries, water, lemon juice and honey until honey has dissolved.
+- In blender on low speed, purée blackberries, water, lemon juice and sweetener until sweetener has dissolved.
 Set aside (or follow next step if you want seedless Blackberry Sauce).

 Does lavender make you happy?

 Me too!
 Not only does it have a sublime smell and beautiful appearance, lavender is high in calcium and iron, and lavender is known to calm us emotionally and mentally.
 Here are two of my other favorite lavender creations:

 - Lavender Blueberry Switchel (a super fast, easy and traditional probiotic beverage made with apple cider vinegar)